hharnisc/hharnisc.github.io/_posts/2016-12-01-building-the-buffer-links-service.md

 <img src="/images/posts/link-service/elasticsearch-rps.png" width="40%">

 Things were looking great at 1%, so we stepped up to 10% and then 50%.
 Oops, we broke it.
-Requests jumped up to 15 seconds (error timeout) and the containers on Kubernetes started their running out of memory and eventually would get killed.
+Requests jumped up to 15 seconds (error timeout) and the containers on Kubernetes started running out of memory and eventually would get killed.
 After some investigation, we determined that Elasticsearch was the bottleneck.
 We started trying to optimize the query by using [filters](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-filtered-query.html) so we could utilize the Elasticsearch cache.
+At this point the thought occurred that this might not be the best solution for our workload.
+"We're at 50% of our current workload and we're already doing query optimization", which seemed troubling since we wanted to build something that could carry us into the future.
+But there was still more unknowns to explore before giving up on Elasticsearch.

 The next thing we tried was to [add another replica](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-update-settings.html) to the links index.
 We were looking to increase the read capacity of the cluster and the Elasticsearch docs call out that one strategy is to increase the number of replicas.
 However, adding the replicas caused the queries to return more slowly.